 Kate joined Development Guild DDI in 1999 upon graduating from St. Michael’s College.
 Her passion for service and her interest in a human resources career made Development Guild DDI the perfect fit.
 During her 16 year tenure she has taken on progressively senior roles as a member of our administrative team.

 When not on the lookout for our next team member, Kate enjoys spending time with her family in Vermont and New Hampshire, skiing in the winter or swimming in the summer.

 Katharine’s curiosity knows no bounds.
 Whether learning about a new client, engaging candidates, or delving into her love of nature (sharks are currently at the top of her list), she is always looking for new ideas and insights.
 Katharine specializes in executive search, applying her talent for thoughtful listening to both leading client projects and serving as a senior member of our candidate outreach team.
-Some of her clients have included: Bancroft School, Boston Children’s Hospital Trust, Simmons College, Beaver Country Day School, Northeastern University, From the Top, The Carroll Center for the Blind, Planned Parenthood of Northern New England, The Salvation Army of Massachusetts and The Perkins School for the Blind.
+Some of her clients have included: Boston Children’s Hospital Trust, The Bostonian Society, The Carroll Center for the Blind, The Children’s Trust Fund, The Genesis Foundation, Lawrence Academy, National Audubon Society, Northeastern University, The Perkins School for the Blind, Pine Street Inn, Planned Parenthood of Northern New England, The Salvation Army of Massachusetts, and Simmons College.

 Prior to Development Guild DDI, Katharine’s professional work focused on arts fundraising, including serving as Assistant Director of Major Gifts at the Boston Symphony Orchestra.
 Katharine studied English literature and Women’s studies at the University of Massachusetts and holds certifications in planned giving and futures and options trading.